huronOS/neoSaris/README.md

 - [ ] Fully refactor the project to use React functional components
 - [ ] Migrate the project to Typescript
 - [ ] Support IOI-like contests (partial scoring)
-- [x] Support vjudge API to unfroze standings
+- [x] Support vJudge API to unfroze standings
 - [ ] Support BOCA for LATAM competitions.